Doing Hard Things the Right Way

 References

-Gather with other leaders who will challenge, inspire and refresh you at the Leadership Conference 2024, online event, on 6 and 7 May 2024.
+Gather with other leaders who will challenge, inspire and refresh you at the Leadership Conference, on 5 and 6 May 2025 at the Royal Albert Hall in London, UK.
 Register your interest: https://www.leadershipconference.org.uk

 C.S.
 Lewis, in The Lion, the Witch and the Wardrobe (London: HarperCollins) pp.138–140,146–148,166.